« swipe to see more images »

 Treveador Dairy's cheeses were originally made by Alastair Rogers and Bernadette Newman on a farm which ran down to the banks of the Helford River, but are now made in Helston.

-Helford White is a soft, somewhat squelchy washed rind cheese.
+Full Moon (formerly Helford White) is a soft, somewhat squelchy washed rind cheese.
 Rind washing is the technique which creates the colour, tangy flavour and aromatic whiff.

-Helford White is an especially attractive thing with its apricot/pink rind.
-The Cheese Shed hasn't been overflowing with soft cheeses of this type, so we're delighted to see it here; and if you like the sound of this, take a look at their other cheese, the superb soft blue, Helford Blue.
+This is an especially attractive thing with its apricot/pink rind.
+The Cheese Shed hasn't been overflowing with soft cheeses of this type, so we're delighted to see it here; and if you like the sound of this, take a look at their other cheese, the superb soft blue, Blue Moon.
 There's a whole 1kg cheese from which we can cut smaller pieces, or the small whole version which weighs in at around 200g.

 Pasteurised, vegetarian.